John Ford: Personality

-His pride and joy was his yacht, Araner, which he bought in 1934 and on which he lavished hundreds of thousands of dollars in repairs and improvements over the years; it became his chief retreat between films and a meeting place for his circle of close friends, including John Wayne and Ward Bond.
+He greatly enjoyed spending time on his yacht, Araner, which he bought in 1934 and on which he lavished hundreds of thousands of dollars in repairs and improvements over the years; it became his chief retreat between films and a meeting place for his circle of close friends, including John Wayne and Ward Bond.

 Ford was highly intelligent, erudite, sensitive and sentimental, but to protect himself in the cutthroat atmosphere of Hollywood he cultivated the image of a "tough, two-fisted, hard-drinking Irish sonofabitch".
 One famous event, witnessed by Ford's friend, actor Frank Baker, strikingly illustrates the tension between the public persona and the private man.
 During the Depression, Ford—by then a very wealthy man—was accosted outside his office by a former Universal actor who was destitute and needed $200 for an operation for his wife.
 As the man related his misfortunes, Ford appeared to become enraged and then, to the horror of onlookers, he launched himself at the man, knocked him to the floor and shouted "How dare you come here like this?
-Who do think you are to talk to me this way?" before storming out of the room.
+Who do you think you are to talk to me this way?" before storming out of the room.
 However, as the shaken old man left the building, Frank Baker saw Ford's business manager Fred Totman meet him at the door, where he handed the man a cheque for $1,000 and instructed Ford's chauffeur to drive him home.
 There, an ambulance was waiting to take the man's wife to the hospital where a specialist, flown in from San Francisco at Ford's expense, performed the operation.
 Sometime later, Ford purchased a house for the couple and pensioned them for life.
-When Baker related the story to Francis Ford, he declared it the key to his brother's personality:
+When Baker related the story to Francis Ford, he declared that the incident illustrated his brother's personality very well:

 Any moment, if that old actor had kept talking, people would have realized what a softy Jack is.
 He couldn't have stood through that sad story without breaking down.
 He's built this whole legend of toughness around himself to protect his softness.

 In the book Wayne and Ford, The Films, the Friendship, and the Forging of an American Hero by Nancy Schoenberger, the author dissects the cultural impact of the masculinity portrayed in Ford's films.
 In an interview with Portland Magazine, Schoenberger states, "Regarding Ford and Wayne "tweaking the conventions of what a 'man' is today," I think Ford, having grown up with brothers he idolized, in a rough-and-tumble world of boxers, drinkers, and roustabouts, found his deepest theme in male camaraderie, especially in the military, one of the few places where men can express their love for other men.
 But he was concerned with men acting heroically, thus the most macho guy was not always the most heroic.
 McLaglen often presented the comic side of blustery masculinity.
 Ford brought out Wayne's tenderness as well as his toughness, especially in Stagecoach."